aisingapore/ai-practitioner-handbook/book/7-solution-delivery/min-viable-code.md

-# How can we build a minimum viable code/configuration for CI/CD automation into an existing codebase?
+# How can we build a minimum viable configuration for CI/CD automation?

 Contributor(s): Syakyr Surani, Platforms Engineer